-Harland Clarke Tip: The resource you choose should also be an expert in contact centers, staying current with industry trends and changes, and willing to share best practices and offer guidance.
+Tip from Harland Clarke: The resource you choose should also be an expert in contact centers, staying current with industry trends and changes, and willing to share best practices and offer guidance.
 Partnering with a knowledgeable vendor will give you confidence that your business - and account holders - are in capable hands.

 Meticulous execution.
-Look for a resource that has a proven track record but doesn't make assumptions about your project or program.
-Be sure it is committed to the fundamentals-listening to your goals, following a thorough process and meeting your specific needs.
+Look for a resource with a proven track record but doesn't make assumptions about your project or program.
+Be sure it is committed to the fundamentals - listening to your goals, following a thorough process and meeting your specific needs.